MENU

 Recommended

-Many of our guests wonder why they need a wetsuit or diveskin (also called hydroskin, swim tights, or rashguard) when the water is 80 degrees.
-There are 3 reasons that we tell you to bring a skin or suit to wear when snorkeling, diving, surfing, kayaking, and paddleboarding while on our Belize island.
-First, the water is warm but not 98.6, so with a skin or wetsuit you can dive or snorkel much longer.
-We often snorkel for one and a half hours at a stretch; with only a bathing suit you will start to get cold after about 30 minutes.
+We often snorkel for one and a half hours at a stretch; with only a bathing suit, you will get cold after about 30 minutes.
 Second, it is impossible to predict when stinging marine creatures will be present, and a tight-fitting wetsuit or skin protects you from them.
 Finally, a full-body skin or suit completely reduces the threat of sunburn and cuts way down on sunscreen in the water, which is so harmful to coral.

 Short Sleeve Rash Guard